-Las Vegas spoils Mo'ne's night, beats Philly 8-1Philadelphia right fielder Mo'ne Davis watches a two-run home run hit by Las Vegas' Brennan Holligan clear the right field wall in sixth inning of a United States semi-final baseball game at the Little League World Series tournament in South Williamsport, Pa., Wednesday, Aug.
+Las Vegas spoils Mo'ne's night, beats Philly 8-1Philadelphia pitcher Mo'ne Davis, center from left, waits to take the field with her teammates for a United States semi-final baseball game against Las Vegas at the Little League World Series tournament in South Williamsport, Pa., Wednesday, Aug.
 20, 2014.
-Las Vegas won 8-1.
 (AP Photo/Gene J. Puskar)

 SOUTH WILLIAMSPORT, Pa.
 (AP) -- Mo'ne Davis didn't have her best stuff when she and her Philadelphia teammates needed it most, and Las Vegas took advantage.